hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-storage-node.md

 11. Set the weight of the disks using the following command:

-    	# ringos set-weight -f /root/ring-building/object-1.builder -s <Object node IP address> -w <weight>
+    	# ringos set-weight -f /root/ring-building/object-1.builder -s <object node IP address> -w <weight>

-12. Repeat steps from **3-6** as necessary, increasing the weight by 25 each time.
+12. Repeat steps from **8-11** as necessary, increasing the weight by 25 each time.
 [Change the weight to 50, then 75, and then 100 (w= 50, 75, 100).]

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>